 The teachers were also asked what gives them motivation to teach.
-The open answers given are worth sharing in full here:
+The open answers given that are worth sharing are given in full here:

 - Love for the job.
+Satisfaction of seeing the progress and development of the students

+- Love for the children

+- Working with young and ambitious people

+- Responsibility for the students

+- Unfortunately, nothing anymore

+- Own motivation to move forward

+- Responsibility to society

+- A mission

+- Colleagues, work with other teachers

-Satisfaction of seeing the progress and development of the students.
-(30 teachers mention this as their motivation) - Love for the children (26 respondents mention this as their main motivator) - Working with young and ambitious people (3 respondents) - Responsibility for the students (2 responses) - Unfortunately, nothing anymore (2 respondents) - Own motivation to move forward - Responsibility to society - A mission - Colleagues - "The desire to teach knowledge, to teach the students more things that would benefit them, to teach them to study with desire." - Students, teachers from different national and international forums. - The ability to learn things together with children. - "It's always different with children and every day is a challenge.
-You feel young." - "I like finding different ways for a child to perceive what I teach.
-There is a special beauty and value when you start from zero with someone and later see them calm and confident using what they have learned." - "I love when I motivate the students.
+- "The desire to teach knowledge, to teach the students more things that would benefit them, to teach them to study with desire."

+- Students, teachers from different national and international forums.

+- The ability to learn things together with children.

+- "It's always different with children and every day is a challenge.
+You feel young."

+- "I like finding different ways for a child to perceive what I teach.
+There is a special beauty and value when you start from zero with someone and later see them calm and confident using what they have learned."

+- "I love when I motivate the students.
 When they find meaning in acquiring knowledge.
 When they feel comfortable in my hours, when they look forward to them, when they express opinions, when they think, they create."